-In the second research setting, we investigate how varying effect sizes, missing data and change in the composition of study participants may affect the power of selection and influence effects.
-We choose a setting that resembles a typical longitudinal network study in a population of schools and is inspired by the study of Baerveldt et al. (2008) on friendship selection and delinquency.
+Research Setting 2: Coevolution of Friendship and Delinquency in 21 Schools inspired by the study of Baerveldt, Völker, and van Rossem (2008) on friendship selection and delinquency.
 We conduct a power study based on empirically observed friendship networks and delinquency attributes (measured on a five-point scale).
-The data preparation, simulation and estimation process is illustrated in Figure 3.
-First, we estimate a model that is similar to the one in the original study (using 10 networks and delinquency scores in a SAOM meta analysis).
+The data preparation, simulation, and estimation process are illustrated in Figure 3.
+First, we estimate a model that is similar to the one in the original study (using 10 networks and delinquency scores in a SAOM meta-analysis).
 Second, we construct an artificial data set of 21 friendship networks that is based on three empirically observed networks.
 We use these 21 networks and the corresponding delinquency scores as the initial observation (wave 1).
-Third, we simulate a second wave of data taking into account varying effect sizes, participant turnover (at half time between first and second wave), and missing data (applied after the simulation process and before the re-estimation).
+Third, we simulate a second wave of data taking into account varying effect sizes, participant turnover (at halftime between first and second wave), and missing data (applied after the simulation process and before the reestimation).
 In total, 6,000 data sets are simulated.
 We use 30 combinations of effect sizes, participant turnover rates, and missing data rates.
-For each of these combinations, the set of 21 second wave networks and delinquency scores is simulated 200 times each $(200 \times 30 = 6,000)$.
+For each of these combinations, the set of 21-second wave networks and delinquency scores is simulated 200 times each (200 \times 30 = 6,000).
 Finally, SAOMs are estimated from the simulated data (using the SIENA multigroup option) and the power of the homophily and the influence effects is evaluated.